- General safety

 Supervisors are required to adequately plan their field activities and assess and mitigate the risks.
 This will include, for example, ensuring team members have appropriate training, have adequate personal protective equipment, and know how to secure emergency assistance.

-Refer to guidance and resources below for help with planning and risk assessment.
+As needed, consult detailed guidance below and find templates and resources to facilitate planning and risk assessment.
 Contact EHS for assistance.

 Field activity plan review and approval